Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Visual-Inertial Kinematics and Pose Estimation

-The “boxminus” operator $\boxminus$ denotes the generalized minus operation, since we need to perform computations on the manifold.
-For the marginalization, it should be noted that, as shown in Fig.~\ref{fig:factorgraph}, for limiting the computational complexity, we only leverage the constraints from IMU $\mathcal{C}_{I}$ and odometer $\mathcal{C}_{O}$ between the latest frame $k$ and the second latest frame $k-1$.
-After $\mathcal{C}_{I}$ and $\mathcal{C}_{O}$ are minimized in the optimization, the information contained in them and the related states will be marginalized into the prior cost term.

-The camera term $\mathcal{C}_{P}$, IMU term $\mathcal{C}_{I}$, and motion manifold term $\mathcal{C}_{M}$ used in this work are similar to that of existing literature~\cite{li2013high,Eckenhoff2019IJRR,zhang2019v} but with dedicated design for ground robots.
-In general, the camera cost term models the geometrical reprojection error of point features in the keyframes, the IMU term computes the error of IMU states between two consecutive keyframes, and the manifold cost term characterizes the motion smoothness across the whole sliding window.
-To have this article self-contained, the exact cost terms we use are provided in the Appendix~\ref{app:cost}.
-Finally, $\mathcal{C}_{O}$ denotes the error induced by wheel odometer measurements.
-This term is a function of robot pose, measurement input, as well as skid-steering intrinsic parameters, and is discussed in detail in the next section.
+In what follows, we describe each of the cost terms.
+Firstly, the marginalized term $\mathcal{C}_{P}$ is critical to consistently keep the algorithm computational complexity bounded, by probabilistically removing the old states in the sliding window~\cite{Eckenhoff2019IJRR}.
+The camera term $\mathcal{C}_{V}$, IMU term $\mathcal{C}_{I}$, and motion manifold term $\mathcal{C}_{M}$ used in this work are similar to that of existing literature~\cite{mourikis2007multi,li2013high,zhang2021pose}, respectively, but with dedicated design for ground robots.
+In general, the camera cost term models the geometrical reprojection error of point features in the keyframes (see Sec.~\ref{sec:camera cost}), the IMU term computes the error of IMU states between two consecutive keyframes, and the manifold cost term characterizes the motion smoothness across the whole sliding window.
+Finally, $\mathcal{C}_{O}$ denotes the kinematic constraints induced by wheel odometer measurements.
+This term is a function of robot pose, measurement input, as well as skid-steering intrinsic kinematic parameters, and is discussed in detail in Sec.~\ref{sec:icr_pred}.
+Due to limited space, we omit the details of $\mathcal{C}_{P}$, $\mathcal{C}_{I}$, and $\mathcal{C}_{M}$ in this paper, and readers are encouraged to refer to the Appendix section.

-It should also be noted that in this work, we assume that the IMU, the wheel odometers, and the camera are synchronized by hardware.
-Integration of IMU and odometer measurements between the time instants of captured images are required in the constraints $\mathcal{C}_{I}$ and $\mathcal{C}_{O}$.
-However, since different types of measurements come at varying frequencies, it is unlikely to get IMU/odometer measurements at the exact time instants when capturing the images.
-Thus, we perform the linear interpolations of IMU and odometer measurements at the image capturing time for performing integration.